 In general, do not use either the gel cell or maintenance free setting, if provided on your charger.
 Choose the deep cycle or AGM option, should there be one on your charger.
 Table 5 below gives suggested charge times based on charger currents.
+As previously indicated, deep cycling applications require a minimum 0.4C10 current available from the charger so the values shown in Table 5 do not apply to all products in all applications.
 To achieve maximum life from your ODYSSEY battery after completing the charge time in Table 5, we recommend that you switch your charger to the 2A trickle charge position and leave the battery connected to the charger for an additional 6-8 hours.
 The trickle charge voltage should be 13.5V to 13.8V.

-Table 5: Suggested charge times
+Table 5: Suggested charge times (excludes cycling applications)